EdWorld Internet Topics

 StarrPoints

-The superintendent of schools in Lebanon, Pennsylvania, proposed that teachers issue report cards grading parents on how involved they are in their children's education.
+Several years ago, the superintendent of a school district in Pennsylvania, proposed that teachers issue report cards grading parents on how involved they are in their children's education.
 I think it's a great idea!
 What parents wouldn't want to know whether they're doing all they can to ensure their children's success?

-The superintendent of schools in Lebanon, Pennsylvania, proposed that teachers issue report cards grading parents on how involved they are in their children's education.
+Several years ago, the superintendent of a school district in Pennsylvania, proposed that teachers issue report cards grading parents on how involved they are in their children's education.
 I think it's a great idea!
 All the research shows that parent involvement has a profound effect on student achievement.
 And what parents wouldn't want to know whether they're doing all they can to ensure their children's success?

 What working parent wouldn't want to know that good parents "volunteer by chaperoning a field trip, helping in the classroom, working on a school committee, helping with a school project, preparing refreshments for a school event, or other similar activities?"